 Your dog can get you out of any trouble.
 It can help you Endure and Move.
 Use your Sic a Dog skill level instead of these skills, and the dog's attribute scores - Strength and Agility, respectively.
 You can push the rolls normally.
 Any trauma is suffered by your dog instead of you, but you don't get any Mutation Points.
-If the dog dies, you lose this talent.
+If the dog dies, you keep the talent for your next hound.